NICHOLAS-1217/alien-vs-zombie/PART1.md

 2. Attributes for game characters
 3. Attack behavior
 4. Game controls by commands
-5. Save and load the game fil
+5. Save and load the game file

 ## Additional Features